KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 Consciousness entering matter to know itself.

-This is your book’s central theme:
+This is this book’s central theme:
 *	The descent into form
 *	The wound that becomes light
 *	The path of remembrance